Botanical Name: Agrimonia eupatoria, A. gryposepala.

 Dosage and Administration

 Traditionally, agrimony tea is made of the dried leaves or powder, using one teaspoon to one cup of boiling water and simmering for five minutes before drinking.

 Germany’s Commission E has approved agrimony tea for controlling diarrhea and the cooled tea as a throat gargle to lessen inflammation and sore throat pain.

 A poultice for external conditions is made by boiling the herb in the water on low heat for 10 to 20 minutes to reduce it to a 10 percent water extract.

 For prepared agrimony extracts and tinctures, 1 to 3 milliliters of liquid extract (of 1:1 in 25 percent alcohol) is considered a starting point for daily use for adults or by infusion of 2 to 4 grams dried herb three times daily.

 It is considered safe for topical use and as a tea or beverage but like all medicinal herbs, pharmaceutical, and natural treatments, agrimony should be used with caution and understanding.

 Individuals with known allergies or hypersensitivity to it or other plants in the rose family (Rosaceae) should not use this herb.

 Due to its high tannin content, agrimony should be used in moderate doses on the skin and internally.

-High amounts may lead to gastrointestinal upset and complications to underlying diseases.
+High amounts may lead to gastrointestinal upset and complications of underlying diseases.

 Patients with a history of excessive bleeding or bleeding disorders should use it at milder doses.